ljonesdesign/0830inls161/CLI-class-notes.md

 head                     # see the link below tail                     # see the link below</pre>

-<p>&nbsp;<a href="https://2buntu.com/articles/1491/viewing-text-files-on-linux-cat-head-tail-more-and-less/">Viewing text files on linux - cat, head, tail, more and less</a></p>
+<p><a href="https://2buntu.com/articles/1491/viewing-text-files-on-linux-cat-head-tail-more-and-less/">Viewing text files on linux - cat, head, tail, more and less</a></p>

 <p>https://2buntu.com/articles/1491/viewing-text-files-on-linux-cat-head-tail-more-and-less/</p>

-<p>This official Git tutorial is incredibly helpful: <a href="https://try.github.io/levels/1/challenges/1">https://try.github.io/levels/1/challenges/1</a></p>
+<p>This official Git tutorial is very helpful: <a href="https://try.github.io/levels/1/challenges/1">https://try.github.io/levels/1/challenges/1</a></p>

 <h2>How to Check if you have Git Installed:</h2>